scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

 Software industry practices have been followed throughout the development process.
-In particular, the entire package is written in a test-driven-development fashion, where each feature is accompanied by a test-case.
+In particular, the entire package is written in a test-driven-development (TDD) fashion which has been proven many times over for academia :cite:`desaiSurveyEvidenceTestdriven2008` and industry :cite:`bhatEvaluatingEfficacyTestdriven2006`.
+In essence, each feature is accompanied by a test-case.
 This is meant to ensure that once the end-user is able to run the test-suite, they are guaranteed the features promised by the software.
 Additionally, this means that potential bugs can be submitted as a test case which helps isolate errors for fixes.
+Furthermore, software testing allows for coverage metrics, thereby enhancing user and development confidence in different components of any large code-base.

 User Interface
 ++++++++++++++